NYS-45/NYS-1 - E-filing (Web Upload Files)

 Follow these steps to create and file Web Upload files:

 3. Select the Filing Period from the dropdown list.
-For Employee Wage and NYS-45 files, select the quarter.
+For NYS-45 files, select the quarter.
 For NYS-1 files, select the Saturday date listed for the week with the saved NYS-1 form files.
 Any NYS-1 with a "Last Payroll Date" in the preceding week will be available to be filed.

 4. All employer files "Ready" to be filed in that filing period will be automatically checked.
 The user can uncheck employers as desired to select the employer files to be included in the Web Upload file.